 2nd Day: 11.9 miles, 2667 ft gain, 6 hours 13 minutes

 3rd Day: 12.8 miles, 1,289 ft gain, 6 hours 46 minutes

 Total Hike: 34.2 miles, 4550 ft gain, 17 hours 37 minutes

-The beauty of Channel Islands and their backcountry camping is you can create you own unique hike.
+The beauty of the Channel Islands and their backcountry camping is you can create your own unique hike.
 There are several trails, many of which intersect.
-There is no defined route s set out your own route, and say goodbye to all the people at the main campground.
+There is no defined route so set out and say goodbye to all the people at the main campground.
 From the boat, it is 1.5 miles from the pier to the Water Canyon Campground.
 Most will stop here as this is the only campground on the island.
 Backcountry hikers should stock up on water here.
 The closest beach for backcountry camping is 9 miles.
 Several areas of the island are off-limits for camping due to seals and birds.
 Head past East Point and to the southern coastline of the island, where there are endless camping opportunities.

 There are only a few water sources on Santa Rosa, so make sure all your hiking and camping spots consider when and where to get water.
 The main campground at Water Canyon has a water tap.
-The next closest is on the southern coastline along the ridge line.
-Located up the ridge from Ford Point, it is near the intersection of Water Canyon Trail and San Augustine Canyon.
+The next closest is on the southern coastline along the ridgeline.
+There is water located up the ridge from Ford Point near the intersection of the Water Canyon Trail and San Augustine Canyon.
 This water is not potable.
-Make sure to filter your water.
-This is a 6 mile hike from East Point.
-We made the mistake of not having enough water and having to hike 6 miles to get some.
-Be better prepared than us.
+Make sure to filter all water.
+This is a 6-mile hike from East Point.

 From Southeast Anchorage, you can detour on a coastal trail to Skunk Point.
-This beautiful sand bar and dunes at the end of the island are off-limits for camping, but well worth a stop.
-We luckily also were able to see a recent shipwreck that occurred just week earlier.
+This beautiful sandbar and dunes at the end of the island are off-limits for camping but well worth a stop.
+We luckily also were able to see a recent shipwreck that occurred just a week earlier.